SEO Tuning: Why It Works and How to Do It [+Case Studies]

 Outdated materials.
 Look for anything that's currently outdated or proven to be inaccurate.
 This is your chance to update your content and make it relevant for the present.

 Broken links.
-Scan for any broken links and replace them with links that are working.
+Scan for any broken links and replace them with links that are working — and look for broken link building opportunities.
 If those links are internal and valuable for users, they'll be even stronger.

 Fluff.
 Even the best writers have a tendency to include fluff from time to time.
 It can sneak into your content and go undetected for years.
 SEO tuning is your ultimate opportunity to remove it.